sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ## Feature visibility

-You can turn the aggregations on with the experimental feature setting: `enableSearchResultsAggregations`
+You can turn the aggregations on with the experimental feature setting: `searchResultsAggregations`

-You can turn off just the proactive aggregations with the setting: `disableProactiveSearchAggregations`
+You can turn off just the proactive aggregations by setting `proactiveSearchResultsAggregations` to `false`.

 ## Drilldowns